vaibhavantil2/core/tutorials/guides/02_core/01_javascript/javascript.md

 ## 4. Window Management

 Currently, when a user clicks on a stock in the **Stocks** app, they are redirected to a new view.
 The users, however, have multiple monitors and would like to take advantage of that.
 So, they want clicking on a stock to open a new window with the stock details.
 They also want the window to have specific dimensions and position.
-To do this, you will use the [**Window Management API**](../../../reference/core/latest/windows/index.html).
+To do this, you will use the [Window Management API](../../../reference/core/latest/windows/index.html).

 ### 4.1.
 Opening Windows at Runtime

 Go to the `index.js` file of the **Stocks** app and find the `TODO: Chapter 4.1` comment in the `stockClickedHandler()` function.
 Currently, it rewrites the value of `window.location.href` to redirect to the **Stock Details** view.
-Remove that and use `glue.windows.open()` to open a new window with the same URL.
+Remove that and use [`glue.windows.open()`](../../../reference/core/latest/windows/index.html#!API-open) to open a new window with the same URL.
 The updated handler should look like this:

 ```javascript
 const stockClickedHandler = (stock) => {